Songtsen Gampo: 640s

 The Old Book of Tang records that when the king of 泥婆羅, Nipoluo ("Nepal"), the father of Licchavi king Naling Deva (or Narendradeva), died, an uncle, Yu.sna kug.ti, Vishnagupta) usurped the throne.
 "The Tibetans gave him refuge and reestablished him on his throne [in 641]; that is how he became subject to Tibet."

 Sometime later, but still within the Zhenguan period (627–650 CE), the Tibetans sent an envoy to present day Nepal, where the king received him "joyfully", and, later, when a Tibetan mission was attacked in present-day India by then minister of emperor Harshavardhan who had usurped the throne after emperor Harshavardhan's death around 647 CE, the Licchavi king came to their aid.
 Songtsen Gampo married Princess Bhrikuti, the daughter of King Licchavi.

 The Chinese Princess Wencheng, niece of the Emperor Taizong of Tang, left China in 640 to marry Songtsen Gampo, arriving the next year.
 Peace between China and Tibet prevailed for the remainder of Songtsen Gampo's reign.

 Both wives are considered to have been incarnations of Tara (Standard Tibetan: Drolma), the Goddess of Compassion, the female aspect of Chenrezig, where "Dolma, or Drolma (Sanskrit means Tara).
-As Sarat Chaundra explains, the two wives of Emperor Srong-btsan gambo are venerated under this name.
-The Chinese princess is called Dol-kar, of 'the white Dolma,' and the Nepalese princess Dol-jang, or 'the green Dolma.'
+As Sarat Chaundra explains, the two wives of Emperor Songtsen Gampo are venerated under this name.
+The Chinese princess is called Dolkar, of 'the white Dolma,' and the Nepalese princess Doljang, or 'the green Dolma.'
 The latter is prayed to by women for fecundity."